Back to blog

 IP checkers

 You can also use online IP checkers to see if your proxy is working.
 Many of them are accessible on the internet, but to demonstrate how their general logic works, we can refer to whatismyproxy.com.
-You have to go to the website, and it will immediately reveal your IP address and location, as well as the HTTP headers of the software you’re using.
+For testing a proxy server, you have to go to the website, and it will immediately reveal your IP address and location, as well as the HTTP headers of the software you’re using.

 Although some IP checkers can show your IP address and whether you’re connecting through a proxy, their functionality is quite limited.
 More advanced tools are needed for a more detailed analysis.